Working Together to Protect Our Environment and Strengthen Our Communities

 Placer County has long been a leader in promoting sustainable community practices, striving for environmental protections, supporting economic vibrancy, and helping ensure a high quality of life for its residents and visitors.

-Placer County staff have been exploring neighboring jurisdiction ordinances such as the Town of Truckee and the City of South Lake Tahoe’s bans on single use plastics to consider a similar ban.
+In that spirit, Placer County staff are exploring ordinances from neighboring jurisdictions, such as the Town of Truckee and the City of South Lake Tahoe’s bans on single use plastics to consider similar regulations in eastern Placer County.
 This includes:

-• A potential plastic and paper carton water bottle ban for bottles under one gallon
+• A potential plastic bottle and paper carton ban for water containers under one gallon

-• Restrictions around plastic and polystyrene single use food ware items such as polystyrene to-go boxes and plastic untensils
+• Restrictions around plastic and polystyrene single use food ware items such as polystyrene (Styrofoam) to-go boxes and plastic utensils

-With Tahoe’s lake, beaches, streams and forests, helping reduce litter and plastic/polystyrene waste would help protect the natural environment, while providing consumers and businesses.
+With Lake Tahoe's beaches, streams and forests, reducing litter and plastic/polystyrene waste would help protect the natural environment.

 A graphic displaying what local research shows for single-use plastic collection